AssetFetch/spec/spec.md

-# 8. Working with asset implementations
+# 8. Working With Asset Implementations

 ## 8.1.
 Overview